1601-mma2013/Performance-Enhancer/README.md

 1. Objectives

-	To let the user get the best out of the pc that they are using everyday and in every walkes of life.
+	To let the user get the best out of the pc that they are using everyday and in every walks of life.

 **b.
 Audit**

-1. Business and marketing plans
+1. Business and Marketing Plans

 	Unlock the full potential of the pc.
 Most hardware are softlocked to perform an action only with limited hardware, this will let the processes run faster using full hardware available to the user.

-2. Branding strategy
+2. Branding Strategy

 	Optimiser- the ability to change the performance status of the ideal pc to a higher performance pc.

-3. Market/field research
+3. Market/Field Research

 	Rainmeter , unpark cpu, Samurize,RocketDock,Emerge Desktop,AutoHotKey,Fences,Dexpot,Cairo for Windows,XWidget.

-4. Product portfolio plans
+4. Product Portfolio Plans

 	This is a product is a very simple and easy to use program wthat is free to download off the web, i ts is very handy when it comes to unsing old pcs that dont have thwe prosessing power to a high end pc. or even for people with a tight budget and cannot buy a expensive pc.